La Verne Admission Requirements

 |SAT Composite 25th||1100|

 |SAT Composite 75th||1260|

 What are the SAT requirements for students to be admitted to University of La Verne?

 University of La Verne typically requires applicants to be in the top 41 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1100 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1020.
 The estimated average SAT composite for admitted freshman is 1180 out of 1600.
+The school ranks #42 in California for highest average SAT composite score.
 A competitive SAT score is critical as 89 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.